-We can also include variable selection in the worst-bound heuristic, using the greedy algorithm described earlier, rather than relying on a fixed, alternating branching order.
+We can also include variable selection in the worst-bound heuristic, using the greedy algorithm described earlier, rather than relying on an alternating variable selection scheme.
 We consider only two candidates for the next variable on which to branch.
 At each eligible node u, we let the branching variable be the next variable on the left or the next variable on the right, rather than strictly alternating as above.
 Thus if the currently fixed variables at u are $x_1, \ldots, x_i$ and $x_k, \ldots, x_n$ , we choose between $x{i+1}$ and $x{k-1}$ as the next branching variable.
 The greedy choice is the variable that maximizes the smallest relaxation value among u's children.
+The resulting variable selection rule is path-based, but we will see that it yields tighter bounds than a predefined path-based rule that alternates between left and right.